richpaulyim/Web-Briareus/README.md

 Working on task scheduler; integrating Pandas data reader library with MySQL database.
 (Final stages)

 ### 2. Spotify-Hits -----
-Top trending songs on spotify, to be used with Spotify's API.
+Top trending songs on Spotify, to be used with Spotify's API.
 #### Current Progress
 Working on clicks sequence, scraping and parsing.
 (Initial stages)